University of Utah Financial Aid and Scholarships Code of Conduct

 office staffing.
 However, the law does not prohibit schools from requesting or accepting

-assistance form a lender related to:
+assistance from a lender related to:

 - Professional development training for financial aid administrators.